 Monday Morning Rock

-Crenshaw’s sophomore release, Field Day, is fondly remembered by his fans for the should have been a bigger hit “Whenever You’re On My Mind.”
+Crenshaw’s sophomore release, Field Day, is fondly remembered by his fans for the should-have-been a bigger hit “Whenever You’re On My Mind.”
 That song has become a staple of Crenshaw’s not to be missed live shows.
-This Steve Lillywhite produced LP is chock full of catchy tunes, including this guitar-centric tribute to the aftermath of weekend partying.
-How can you not love a song where you get to hear Crenshaw call out for out the key change at the instrumental break?
+This Steve Lillywhite-produced LP is chock full of catchy tunes, including this guitar-centric tribute to the aftermath of weekend partying.
+How can you not love a song where you get to hear Crenshaw call out for the key change at the instrumental break?

 I’m Sorry (But So Is Brenda Lee)